Conditional Memory via Scalable Lookup: A New Axis of Sparsity for Large Language Models: Architecture

 Finally, to expand the receptive field and enhance the model's non-linearity, we introduce a short, depthwise causal convolution~\citep{gu2021efficiently,peng2023rwkv}.
 Let $\tilde{\mathbf{V}} \in \mathbb{R}^{T \times d}$ denote the sequence of gated values.
 Using a kernel size $w$ (set to 4), dilation $\delta$ (set to the max $N$-gram order) and SiLU activation~\citep{elfwing2018sigmoid}, the final output $\mathbf{Y}$ is computed as:

 The Engram module is integrated into the backbone via a residual connection: $\mathbf{H}^{(\ell)} \leftarrow \mathbf{H}^{(\ell)} + \mathbf{Y}$, followed by the standard Attention and MoE.
-Crucially, Engram is not applied to every layer; its specific placement is governed by the system-level latency constraints detailed in \autoref{sec:system_efficiency}.
+Crucially, Engram is not applied to every layer; its specific placement is optimized to balance modeling effectiveness against the system-level latency constraints detailed in \autoref{sec:system_efficiency}.